awesto/django-shop/docs/reference/search.rst

 The Client Side
 ---------------

-To facilitate the placement of the search input field, **djangoSHOP** ships with a reusable AngularJS directive ``shopProductSearch``, which is declared inside the module ``shop/js/search-form.js``.
+To facilitate the placement of the search input field, **django-SHOP** ships with a reusable AngularJS directive ``shopProductSearch``, which is declared inside the module ``shop/js/search-form.js``.